Business Applications

 The list goes on…

-Whilst Microsoft have changed some of the underlying limitations, Excel is still not designed to support business processes.
-When used this way spreadsheets get very complicated, tough to maintain, support, and easily corrupted.
+Whilst Microsoft has changed some of the underlying limitations, Excel is still not designed to support business processes.
+When used this way, spreadsheets get very complicated, tough to maintain and support, and easily corrupted.
 Using Excel for these purposes cause low level friction within the business: a productivity issue.
 It is also a governance issue.
 When it goes wrong – it goes really wrong.
 An order can’t be processed – or personally identifiable information is distributed outside the business.

 How Would You Know if Excel is Being Used Incorrectly?